 In recent years, we have taken actions to expand our international operations.
-As at 30 June 2017, we had 419 overseas institutions in 42 countries and regions and indirectly covered 20 African countries as a shareholder of Standard Bank Group.
-We have also established correspondent relationships with 1,519 overseas banks in 143 countries and regions, with a service network covering Asia, Africa, Latin America, Europe, North America and Australia as well as major international financial centres.
-As at 30 June 2017, we maintained 127 institutions in 18 countries and regions along the "Belt and Road".
+As at 31 December 2015, we had 404 overseas institutions in 42 countries and regions and had established correspondent relationships with 1,611 overseas banks in 147 countries and regions, with a service network covering Asia, Africa, Latin America, Europe, North America and Australia as well as major international financial centres.
 Our expansion into jurisdictions outside of the PRC subjects us to new regulatory and operational challenges and risks and has also increased the complexity of our risks in a number of areas, including currency risk, interest rate risk, regulatory and compliance risk, reputational risk and operational risk.
 The loan portfolio of our international branches includes foreign currency-denominated loans to Chinese companies engaged in international trade.
 This exposes us to additional risks including default risk resulting from a failure in the performance of the import or export agreements by any party, trade protectionist measures or other factors, and our inexperience in various aspects of the economic and legal framework in overseas markets.
 Adverse market conditions in these international jurisdictions may result in mark-to-market and realised losses on the investment assets held by our overseas branches and increase their cost of funding.

 Furthermore, despite our best efforts to comply with all applicable regulations in the jurisdictions in which we operate, there may be incidences of our failure to comply with the regulations in certain jurisdictions.
-Regulators in these jurisdictions may have the power to bring administrative or judicial proceedings against us or our employees, representatives, agents and third-party service providers, which could result in, among others, suspension or revocation of one or more of our licences, cease and desist orders, fines, civil penalties, criminal penalties or other disciplinary actions.
+Regulators in these jurisdictions may have the power to bring administrative or judicial proceedings against us or our employees, representatives, agents and third-party service providers, which could result in, among others, suspension or revocation of one or more of our licenses, cease and desist orders, fines, civil penalties, criminal penalties or other disciplinary actions.